01mf02/jaq/docs/cli.md

 ## Compilation options

+### `-f`, `--from-file` {#--from-file}

--f, --from-file           Read filter from a file given by filter argument -L, --library-path <_DIR_>  Search for modules and data in given directory
+Read filter from a file given by filter argument.

+With this option, jaq interprets the _FILTER_ argument as name of a file containing the filter.
+Note that the file name may not directly succeed this option.
+For example,
+`jaq --from-file -n script.jq` uses the contents of the file `script.jq` as filter.

+### `-L`, `--library-path` _DIR_

+Search for [modules](#modules) and data in given directory.

+jaq searches for modules and data in a set of directories called "search paths".
+Using `--library-path` adds a new directory to the search paths.
+In these search paths,
+`~` is substituted with the user's home directory (given by the environment variable `HOME` on Linux and `USERPROFILE` on Windows) and `ORIGIN` is substituted by the directory in which the `jaq` executable resides.

+For example,
+`jaq -L . -L .. 'include "script"; foo'` looks for `script.jq` first in the current directory, then in the parent directory.

+If `--library-path` is not given, the following default search paths are used:

+- `~/.jq`
+- `$ORIGIN/../lib/jq`
+- `$ORIGIN/../lib`

 ## Variable options